Who benefits from the Australian Camp Oven Festival?

 We have a Medical centre and a public hospital in Millmerran.
 For information about the Millmerran Hospital http://www.health.qld.gov.au/services/darlingdowns/ddowns-millmerran-hs.asp

-There is also a chemist shop in Millmerran. * Please remember to fill your prescriptions before you come to the festival.
+There is also a chemist shop in Millmerran who will be open until 12 noon on Saturday. * If you have regular medications, please remember to fill your prescriptions before you come to the festival.

 Is there an ATM on site?